NAMU2NI/MLOPS_Project/README.md

 ## Screen Recording
  https://www.youtube.com/watch?app=desktop&v=XUtZMRehato&feature=youtu.be

+ ## Future Improvement Suggestions

+ Connect with a Microsoft Power BI and give a clear visibility to the business on the drivers and recommendations on which customers to Target
+ Show multiple scenrios with the clear proofs of what are all the problems business would face when we do not have Azure ML and Deployment

+ 1) Takes lot of time in finetuning and finding the best Model
+ 2) If pipelines are not created what are the different issue wrt the Model refresh , how much ideally a time would be involved in the manual refresh of the Model
+ 3) If the Model is not deployed , what are all the different issues whihc we would have it

+If we had more time , we would worked on the above to give a clear visibility of the benefits of ML Ops

 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.